 Several units in Geography include laboratory and project work involving the use of computer and quantitative techniques.
 It is required that students provide their own drawing materials such as tracing and graph paper.
 Details of exact requirements are given at the beginning of the relevant subjects.
-Compulsory fieldwork incurs personal expenditure and for some subjects a charge is made for notes and materials.
+Compulsory fieldwork incurs personal expenditure and for some subjects notes and materials are available for a small charge.